La Roche University

-La Roche’s Study Abroad + Study USA program, already included in the cost of tuition, allows students to travel the U.S. or study abroad.
+La Roche’s Study Abroad + Study USA program, included in the cost of tuition, allows students to travel the U.S. or study abroad.
 The program covers the cost of travel, lodging, and most meals.
 From Alaska and California to Cuba, Europe, and South America, students have experienced new places and other cultures at no additional cost.

 Another unique study abroad initiative is the Semester in Rome program, offered for students who want a traditional study abroad experience.
 Students can spend a semester abroad at the same cost of regular tuition, room and board.
 Additional costs include airfare and travel insurance.